nnaumenko/metaf/readme.md

 This program is a Webassembly parser for [METAR](https://en.wikipedia.org/wiki/METAR) weather reports and [TAF](https://en.wikipedia.org/wiki/Terminal_aerodrome_forecast) weather forecasts used in aviation.

-Parser detects weather report type (METAR or TAF), loosely verifies report syntax to detect malformed reports, reports syntax error (if any), and produces report data in form useable for practical applications (via visitor class).
+Parser detects weather report type (METAR or TAF), loosely verifies report syntax to detect malformed reports, reports syntax error (if any), and produces a vector of report data which can be used for practical applications (e.g. via visitor class).

 ### Project status